 Yes, pupil size can indicate that a person has used marijuana, as well as indicate the use of other drugs.

-Marijuana can have very noticeable effects on a person’s eyes immediately after use and while an individual is still under the influence of its effects.
+Marijuana can have very noticeable effects on a person’s eyes immediately after use and while an individual is still under the influence of its effects, but the symptoms often go away within a day without any visible lingering effects.

 The slowing of visual processing reduced contrast sensitivity, and impaired motion perception are all recorded long-term effects of cannabis use.